Asif-Patel/AWS-WebApp-Hosting-Module/README.md

 **Version: v1.0**

+Hi from Asif,

 This is the asignment project of simple Web-App hosting on AWS cloud platform using terraform.
 In this assignment we are deploying a highly available and in-control infrastructure to run in backend.
 Which will provide us a robust design ready to deploy on any AWS account.
 You just have to maintaine the below listed pre-requisites and it will boom in the end with the end-point URL for the WebApp page.

 In the end thos deployment provide us;
-...* A Robust, Highly Available, In-Control AWS Infrastructure ...* An ALB Endpoint URL
+* A Robust, Highly Available, In-Control AWS Infrastructure
+* An ALB Endpoint URL
+* An email in your mailbox for SNS subscription
-...* A WebPage redirecting to that URL
+* A WebPage redirecting to that URL
-...* A AWS-Architecture Design used for this assignment
+* A AWS-Architecture Design used for this assignment

 ---
 ## Pre-requisites before applying changes